wilsonwang881/UNiDAYSApplication/README.md

 The prices can be changed and saved through the 'Pricing Rules' page.
 The user will be prompted when the price is updated successfully.

+The pricing policy can be changed also.
+Just follow the simple syntax:

+1. none -> for no discount
+2. x cost y -> if the buyer wants x same items, the buyer will pay for y pounds for x items
+3. x free y -> the buyer gets extra y items for free if the buyer buys x items
+3. x for y -> the buyer pays for the price of y items but will get x items

 ## Deployment: